FuzailN/engagedly/README.md

 # Flask App with PostgreSQL Setup

-## Documentation for Setting Up a Private Network with AWS VPC, EC2 Instances, and Terraform
+## Documentation for Setting Up a Private Network with AWS VPC, EC2 Instances using Terraform

-This documentation provides step-by-step instructions for setting up a secure, isolated private network on AWS using VPC, provisioning remote machines (EC2 instances), configuring a web application and a PostgreSQL database, and automating the setup with Terraform.

 ### Prerequisites:
 1. AWS account.